ignotaC/epicanime/README.md

 there is confiusion with other flowe.
 It's harsh ending but happy one.

+Frieren: Beyond Journey’s End - very good anime, absolute must watch

-Goblin slayer - absolute number one
+Goblin slayer - absolute gem but only first season movieand second are ok but they are not that good.

 Munou na Nana,Talentless Nana - epic

 Samurai Champloo - great anime, a must watch.

-Ranking of kings - superb
+Ranking of kings - original

-No guns no life - alll seasons good, ncie plot

 Now and Then, Here and There - This is kind of hard to watch.
 Disheartening, still master piece.